Kernix13/csharp-async-httpclient-example/README.md

 <!--
     repo: csharp-async-httpclient-example
     project: BasicAsync
-    About text: A C# project that hits the JSON Placeholder API using HttpClient and GetAsync.
+    About text: A C# project that uses the JSON Placeholder API using HttpClient and GetAsync.
  -->

 <span aria-hidden="true"><br></span>